History of Burnley F.C.: Early years (1882–1888)

 Thomas Dean, Burnley's medical officer of health, had launched a football tournament a month earlier to raise funds for the town's proposed new Victoria Hospital—a knockout competition between amateur clubs in the Burnley area, with the final played at Turf Moor.
 In June 1883, Burnley won the Dr Dean's Cup outright, defeating Burnley Ramblers 2–1 in the final to claim their first trophy.
 They also won the new Hospital Cup in 1884 and on multiple occasions in later years.

 By the end of 1883, the club turned professional and signed many Scottish players, who were regarded as the best footballers by the Burnley committee.
-As a result, Burnley refused to join the Football Association (FA) and its FA Cup because the association barred professional players.
+One of these, Dan Friel, soon assumed the roles of captain and coach.
+As a result of the move to professionalism, Burnley refused to join the Football Association (FA) and its FA Cup because the association barred professional players.
 In 1884, Burnley led a group of 35 clubs in the formation of the breakaway British Football Association (BFA) to challenge the supremacy of the FA.
 The threat of secession led to the FA changing its rule in July 1885, allowing professionalism, and the BFA subsequently ceased to exist.
 Burnley made their first appearance in the FA Cup in 1885–86, but with most professionals still barred from the competition under the FA rules of the period, (Note: Professionals could only play in the FA Cup and County FA competitions if they had been born or had resided within 6 miles of their club's ground for a minimum of two years.) they fielded their reserve side and lost 11–0 to Darwen Old Wanderers, their record defeat.
 In October 1886, Turf Moor became the first ground to be visited by a member of the Royal Family when Queen Victoria's grandson Prince Albert Victor attended a match between Burnley and Bolton Wanderers after he opened the town's new Victoria Hospital.
 To commemorate the visit, Burnley received a set of white jerseys featured with a blue sash and embellished with the coat of arms of the Prince of Wales.
 The crest was regularly worn on the Burnley shirts until 1894–95.